-The Town has drafted a sustainability plan to follow up a resolution passed in May of this year.
-The Town acknowledges the need to alter current practices based on growing evidence that business as usual is not sustainable.
-It also recognizes the need to provide a significant role in leading and supporting the community in their sustainability endeavors.
+The Town has drafted a sustainability plan to follow up a resolution passed in May 2019.
+The Town acknowledged the need to alter current practices based on growing evidence that business as usual was not sustainable.
+It also recognized the need to provide a significant role in leading and supporting the community in its sustainability endeavors.

 The Town will integrate the intent of this plan into everything we do by: